HarshitShukla-dev/sudoku-solver/README.md

 # Sudoku Solver

-This is a Sudoku Solver built using Angular with standalone components.
+This is a Sudoku Solver built using Angular with standalone components and utilizes backtracking algorithm.
 The application allows you to:
 - Randomly fill some cells in the Sudoku board.
 - Manually solve the Sudoku.
 - Solve the Sudoku using a backtracking algorithm with visualization.